europeana/Labs/api/error.md

 | 404 | The requested record was not found. |
 | 429 | The request could be served because the application has reached its usage limit. |
 | 500 | Internal Server Error.
 Something has gone wrong, tell us!|

+### Usage Limit

+Applications are permitted to perform up to 10000 calls in 24 hours.
+If you need more than that please [contact us](mailto:api@europeana.eu).